 If 2020 gave us anything, it is time to think, and whilst that has been great in some ways, it can also be hard to switch off and relax.
 By writing down your worries and concerns and setting aside a 15-30 minute period in the day to think about these – in that period you can work through the list to decide which issues can be problem solved and which one may need to be accepted as being out of your control.
 Leaving the rest of your day for you to spend as you please!

 Whilst you might be sick of Instagram pictures of sourdough, getting creative has been shown to not only help boost confidence but also help to reduce stress and anxiety.
 Put on your creative hat and see what you can come up with!
 Bake some cookies or a cake?
 Remember that really cool crafts project you saw on Pinterest?
 Crack out that dusty sketchpad?
 Or maybe do an early spring clean?
 What about redecorating your space?
 No matter what activity you might pick, the important thing you need to remember is to stay active and occupy your mind with productive activities.

 Tip #5: Balanced diet

-Try adding some immune boosting fruits and vegetables to your diet (we could all probably do with some natural immune system boosting right now!).
+Try adding some immune-boosting fruits and vegetables to your diet (we could all probably do with some natural immune system boosting right now!).
 Keep hydrated and keep eating the foods that make you, but also your body feel good.
-The temptation to eat and drink what we want whilst in lockdown especially in Winter is rife and whilst in moderation these can be a nice treat try to limit intake of caffeine and alcohol particularly if you are prone to anxiety, low mood or difficulties sleeping.
+The temptation to eat and drink what we want whilst in lockdown, especially in Winter is rife and whilst in moderation, these can be a nice treat try to limit your intake of caffeine and alcohol particularly if you are prone to anxiety, low mood, or difficulties sleeping.